-Hostinger vs SiteGround Australia (2026) — Speed Tested from Sydney
+Hostinger vs SiteGround Australia (2026): Singapore vs Sydney Compared

-Hostinger vs SiteGround Australia (2026) — Speed Tested from Sydney
+Hostinger vs SiteGround Australia (2026): Singapore vs Sydney Compared

 Hostinger and SiteGround are two of the most-recommended shared hosting providers on the planet.
 Both have aggressive intro pricing, solid marketing, and millions of customers.
 But for Australian websites, there is one difference that matters more than any feature list or pricing table: server location.

 Hostinger serves Australian traffic from Singapore.
 SiteGround runs a data centre on Google Cloud in Sydney.
-That single fact — before we look at anything else — shapes every speed result, every TTFB figure, and ultimately, whether either of these hosts is worth your money if your visitors are in Australia.
+That single fact - before we look at anything else - shapes every speed result and ultimately whether either of these hosts is worth your money if your visitors are in Australia.

-All tests were run using real WordPress installs on equivalent plans, measured from Sydney, Melbourne, Brisbane, and Perth.
-TTFB (Time to First Byte) is the core metric — it measures how fast the server responds before any content loads, and it is the number most directly affected by physical server location.
+TTFB (Time to First Byte) measures how fast the server responds before any content loads, and it is the number most directly affected by physical server location.
+This is where the two diverge sharply for an Australian audience.

-A 75ms TTFB gap from Sydney is not a rounding error.
-It is the direct consequence of Hostinger routing Australian visitors through Singapore — roughly 6,600 kilometres away — while SiteGround answers requests from a Google Cloud data centre inside Australia.
+The gap between a Singapore origin and a Sydney one is not a rounding error.
+Hostinger routes Australian visitors through Singapore - roughly 6,600 kilometres away - while SiteGround answers requests from a Google Cloud data centre inside Australia.
+That offshore distance adds latency to every uncached request and compounds on full page loads, which feeds into bounce rates, conversions, and SEO.

-Speed verdict: SiteGround wins, and it is not close.
+Speed verdict: SiteGround has the structural advantage - a Sydney origin versus a Singapore origin.
 For any website where Australian visitors are the primary audience, server location is the single most important hosting decision you can make.
 Hostinger does not have an Australian server.
 SiteGround does.

 Pricing Comparison